 - We are no longer having visitors from outside companies visiting our premises.

 As things stand, the majority of our products are in stock and we have sufficient reserve stock for a good length of time.
-Online shopping is deemed as safe and Royal Mail have issued guidance:
+Online shopping is deemed as safe.

 “Public Health England (PHE) has advised that people receiving parcels are not at risk of contracting the coronavirus.
 From experience with other coronaviruses, we know that these types of viruses don’t survive long on objects, such as letters or parcels.
 This complements the highly publicised guidance from PHE for people to wash their hands more often than usual using soap and hot water”.